The New Yorker “Auditions”

 September 2023

-I’ve always loved The New Yorker covers, and then, one day, I wanted to make covers FOR The New Yorker,
+I’ve been admiring them for decades.
+And then, one day, I wanted to make covers FOR The New Yorker,

 [Francoise] Mouly, who has overseen nearly a thousand New Yorker covers, says she looks for "images that will be relevant, images that will make you laugh, images that will move you."